Carrot Cake Baked Oatmeal

-Carrot cake baked oatmeal is a perfect breakfast recipe for any season.
-It’s light, fluffy and tastes just like a delicious carrot cake!
-This recipe can be made gluten-free and vegan.
+Carrot Cake Baked Oatmeal is a perfect breakfast recipe for any season.
+It’s light, fluffy and tastes just like a delicious carrot cake, both gluten-free and vegan!

 Carrot cake oatmeal bake

-This carrot cake baked oatmeal is light, fluffy, and can be baked up directly in a serving dish, making it the perfect brunch recipe for your weekend gatherings.
-Not to mention baked oatmeal is one of my favourite go-to’s for an easy weekday breakfast that is healthy, filled with whole-grains and mega satisfying.
+This carrot cake baked oatmeal is light, fluffy, and can be baked up directly in a serving dish, making it the perfect brunch recipe for your weekend gatherings!

 What is baked oatmeal?

-Rather than enjoying your oatmeal cooked up in some hot water or milk as porridge, the oats get mixed with some sort of milk, eggs, baking powder, and flavouring and then goes into the oven to get
+Rather than enjoying your oatmeal cooked up in some hot water or milk as porridge, the oats get mixed with some sort of milk, eggs, baking powder, and flavouring, and then it goes into the oven to get

 How to make baked oatmeal

-Baked oatmeal is one of those no-fuss easy recipes to make. (which is why I love it so much!)
-All you’ll need is 2 bowls, one for the wet ingredients and one for the dry ingredients, and some sort of a baking dish.
+Baked oatmeal is a no-fuss easy recipe. (which is why I love it so much!)
+All you’ll need is 2 bowls – one for the wet ingredients and one for the dry ingredients – and some sort of a baking dish.
 You can bake this in a regular 8×8 inch pan, or you can use a baking dish.
 Both will work just fine!